GL-Li/summaries/database/postgresql.md

 ### Create a database and population tables from a sql file

-File `postgresql_sample.aql` contains SQL command to create a new database, create new tables for the database, and populate the tables with a few rows.
+File `postgresql_sample.sql` contains SQL command to create a new database, create new tables for the database, and populate the tables with a few rows.
 ```sh
 # the database is owned by super user postgres
 sudo -u postgres psql -f postgresql_sample.sql